auth0/auth0-cli/docs/auth0_orgs_roles_list.md

 ```
       --json         Output in json format.
-  -n, --number int   Number of organizations, that match the search criteria, to retrieve.
+  -n, --number int   Number of organization roles to retrieve.
 Maximum result number is 1000. (default 50)
 ```